 It is also a good idea to inform the Student Union about decisions through the Academic Affairs Specialist.
 The Student Union has plenty of opportunities to take the student representatives’ message forward through multiple working groups and informal get-togethers.
 The Student Union aims to inform the student representatives regularly about the discussions they are having, especially after meetings with the Education Council and the Executive Management Group of Academic Affairs.
 One extremely efficient way of keeping up with things, networking with all the other excellent student representatives, and informing others about current affairs in your own faculty is to take part in the Student Union’s advocacy section and current issues.

 The Academic Affairs Specialist tours all the faculties at least once a year and meets with all the student representative groups.
 Additionally, you can always contact them and ask for consultation.
 The OYY also arranges training for the student representatives – if you have a specific subject in mind on which you wish to receive training, contact the Academic Affairs Specialist.
+You can find the upcoming trainings in OYY’s website.

-You can reach all student representatives via the mailing list email@example.com
+You can reach all student representatives via the mailing list email@example.com or in the halloped Slack.

 Here are the mailing lists for students sorted by faculty: